Smoky jungle frog: Habitat

 Principally a denizen of tropical rainforest, this species also invades dry forest and lower montane forests.

 Behavior

 This nocturnal species spends its days in burrows, under logs, or hidden in leaf litter.
 Defensive mechanisms include noxious skin secretions and posturing by inflating the lungs and elevating the body on all four limbs.
 When grasped, these frogs usually emit a high-pitched scream.

 Feeding ecology and diet

-Juveniles feed on small arthropods, but large adults feed on large arthropods, frogs, lizards, snakes, and small birds and mammals such as bats.
+Juveniles feed on small arthropods, but large adults feed on large arthropods, frogs, lizards, snakes, and small birds and mammals such as Seba's short-tailed bats.
 Tadpoles are omnivorous, feeding on vegetation, tadpoles, and eggs, even of their own species.

 Reproductive biology

 Males call solitarily from margins of ponds and backwaters of streams; the call is a loud "whoorup" repeated at intervals of five to 10 seconds.
 An attracted female is grasped by the male by axillary amplexus and held firmly by the muscular forearms and nuptial spines on the thumbs and chest.
 About 1,000 eggs are deposited in a large foam nest by backward and forward motions of the male's hind limbs that mix air, water, eggs, and secretions into the nest, which usually is deposited in a depression adjacent to water.
 The eggs hatch in two to three days; subsequent rains flood the nest site, and the tadpoles move into the pond or slow-moving stream.
 Development is rapid, and metamorphosis occurs about four weeks after hatching.
 Tadpoles attain a maximum total length of about 3.3 in (83 mm).
 The body is ovoid with a rounded snout with large eyes directed dorsolaterally.
 The oral disc is nearly terminal and bears finely serrate jaw sheaths and two anterior and three posterior rows of labial teeth.
 The body and caudal musculature are brown.